precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 pyFoamPlotWatcher log.solver
 ```

-Two pop-up windows with residual graphs should appear:
+A pop-up window with residual graphs should appear:

 ![residuals](./images/pyFoam.png)